Esqarrouth/Cool-Quotes/README.md

-The one who follows the crowd will usually go no further than the crowd.|Albert Eintstein If we wanna change we gotta fight for it, aint nobody gonna give it to us, we just gonna have to take it.|2pac Atheism is a religion like not collecting stamps is a hobby.|Penn Jillette
+The one who follows the crowd will usually go no further than the crowd.|Albert Eintstein If we wanna change we gotta fight for it, aint nobody gonna give it to us, we just gonna have to take it.|2pac Atheism is a religion like not collecting stamps is a hobby.|Penn Jillette No art, however minor, demands less than total dedication if you want to excel in it.|Leon Battista Alberti